 Unitarian Universalism has a long history of diversity and inclusion.
-Unitarian Universalism creates change: in ourselves, and in the world.
+It is a religion that creates change: in ourselves, and in the world.

 Seven days a week, Unitarian Universalists live their faith by doing.
-Whether as a community or as an individual, we know that active, tangible expressions of love, justice, and peace are what can change the world.
+We know that active, tangible expressions of love, justice, and peace are what can change the world.

 This video gives a very simple explanation of Unitarian Universalism in under 2 minutes.